stormpath/express-stormpath/docs/authentication.rst

-  When using local validation, your server will not be aware of token revocation or any changes to the associated Stormpath account.  **This is a security tradeoff that optimizes for performance.**  If you prefer extra security, use the ``stormpath`` validation option.
+  When using local validation, your server will not be aware of token revocation or any changes to the associated Stormpath account.  **This is a security trade-off that optimizes for performance.**  If you prefer extra security, use the ``stormpath`` validation option.

-  If you prefer local validation, for the performance reasons, you can still add some more security by doing one of the following:
+  If you prefer local validation, for the performance reasons, you can add more security by doing one of the following:

-  * Use a short expiration time for your Access Tokens (such as one hour or less).
-This will limit the amount of time that the Access Token can be used for validation.
-Our library *always* makes a request to the Stormpath API when we attempt to refresh an Access Token, so the refresh attempt will fail at this time if the Refresh Token has been revoked.
+  * Use a short expiration time for your Access Tokens (such as five minutes or less).
+This will limit the amount of time that the Access Token can be used for validation, while still reducing the number of times that we need to make a REST API call, with the refresh token, to get a new access token.

-  * Maintain a blacklist of revoked tokens, in your local application cache.
+  * Maintain a blacklist of revoked Access Tokens, in your local application cache.
 Implement a middleware function that asserts that the Access Token is not in this cache, and reject the request if true.
 We may implement this as a convenience feature in the future.

 Issuing API Keys